Cherreads

 A pause.
 "Yes."

 "Text me the address.
 Now."
-I don't wait for her reply before ending the call.
+I end the call.

-When the message comes through, I read it twice.
+The message comes through, and I read it twice.
 The street name doesn't fit the picture in my head.
 I drive out anyway.

 The neighbourhood rises around me.
 Quiet, polished, not poor but not elite either.
 A careful middle ground.
 Too clean.

 My car slows as the numbers align.
 Brick walls, drawn blinds.
-No way.
+It doesn't add up.

-I call again and Camila answers on the second ring.
+I call again.
+Camila answers on the second ring.

 "Are you sure?"
 I ask.
 "This address.
 This house."